Home / packaging / dieline

 Maintain dielines in a structured system with version numbers, revision dates, and notes to track updates, client approvals, and equipment-specific requirements.

-• ArtiosCAD: Specialized software for structural and 3D packaging design.
+• ArtiosCAD: Specialized software for structural and 3D design.

-• Esko Studio: 3D visualization tool to simulate folding, proportions, and artwork placement before prototyping.
+• Esko Studio: 3D visualization tool used to simulate folding, proportions, and artwork placement before prototyping.

 • Dieline Generators: Online tools for quick customization of standard dieline templates.

-• CorelDRAW: Vector design software suitable for creating and editing dielines in some workflows.
+• CorelDRAW: Vector design software suitable for creating and editing dielines in some supplier workflows.

 What are Standard Design Tolerances for Dielines?